Can Value-Based Care Bring Down the Cost of Healthcare?

 - Better coordination of medical teams and access to services

-Coordinated care from medical teams reduces the health care costs involved due to the fact that there is less likely chance of medical duplication of services or unnecessary medical tests and errors.
+Coordinated care from medical teams reduces the health care costs involved due to the fact that there is a less likely chance of medical duplication of services or unnecessary medical tests and errors.